readex-eu/readex-rrl/README.md

     The location is either the full path given if `SCOREP_RRL_REUSE_Q_RESULT` is true, or inside the `SCOREP_EXPERIMENT_DIRECTORY` if `SCOREP_RRL_REUSE_Q_RESULT` is false.
 * `SCOREP_RRL_REUSE_Q_RESULT`
     set to `true` if the results form the last experiment shall be reused , `false` default
+* `SCOREP_RRL_IGNORE_HIT_COUNT`
+    bool, takes only effect if `SCOREP_RRL_REUSE_Q_RESULT` is set.
+    Transforms the algorithm into a real q-learning one, the hitcount will not be loaded but regenerated.
+    Moreover, not the state with the most occurences is chosses as starting point but the default one.

 * `SCOREP_RRL_ALPHA`
     learning rate for the Q_Learning, 0.1 default
 * `SCOREP_RRL_GAMMA`